Learn about our MODULES

-If the loading is determined by two dominant loading situations (e.g. upper & lower load case) and one constant load, then FEMFAT basic is the ideal tool for fatigue analysis.
+If the loading is determined by two dominant loading situations (e.g. upper & lower load case) and one optional constant load, then FEMFAT basic is the ideal tool for fatigue analysis.

 The BASIC module enables analysis of the fatigue life or endurance safety of components subject to proportional loading.